dcomms/dcomms/docs/drp_whitepaper.md

 ### DRP-level INVITE DDoS attack on target regID

-DDoS attack on target user A is possible when an attacker owns a botnet and knows *regID* of user A. He is able to register many fake users X talking to each other normally, then at some point send packets towards A, in this way flooding *IDspace* near location of A. **Countermeasures:**
+DDoS attack on target user A is possible when an attacker owns a botnet and knows *regID* of user A. He is able to register many fake users X talking to each other normally, then at some point send packets towards A, in this way flooding *regIDspace* near location of A. **Countermeasures:**

+- Use rating of packet and sender in case of flood
 - **Money-based proof of work**: sell "high-priority" signatures, linked to public keys.
 The signatures can be used to prioritize routing of packets from user who paid for the service.
 Such high-priority packets will pass through flooded area in the *regIDspace*.
 - Frequently **change regID** and synchronize it with all contacts; have unique regID per contact book entry; exchange regIDs in safe place, so only A and B know about regIDa and regIDb.
 - Set up *direct channel* before the DoS attack.
 The *direct channel* could be opened before any communication between users, in case if users are afraid of possible future DRP-level DoS attack, when they will not be able to send/receive *INVITE* packets.